Tag Archives: Karl Swenson

 Romance and double-dealing are in the air in this film.

 The main draw is McQueen because he is charismatic and carries the by-the-numbers film.
-The story point appears to be a battle between youth (Stoner) and seasoned wisdom (Howard) but other than the fantastic finale involving (what else!) a tense game of cards I didn’t find the main story experience all too interesting.
+The story point appears to be a battle between youth (Stoner) and seasoned wisdom (Howard), but other than the fantastic finale involving (what else!) a tense game of cards, I didn’t find the primary story experience all too interesting.

 There are other impressive aspects, however, such as the trimmings.

-Realistic, is how the actors handle the playing cards, speak the game terminology, and smoke a fat cigar adding some good authenticity to the film.
-The New Orleans flavor provides some culture and many black actors appear in small roles that at least provide some representation of the real southern city.
+Realistic is how the actors handle the playing cards, speak the game terminology, and smoke a fat cigar, adding some good authenticity to the film.
+The New Orleans flavor provides some culture, and many black actors appear in minor roles that at least give some representation of the actual southern city.

-Weld and Ann-Margret are extremely one-note characters and opposites (good girl and bad girl) with little development.
+Weld and Ann-Margret are incredibly one-note characters and opposites (good girl and bad girl) with little development.
 Malden is the moral compass of the film but otherwise has little importance to do.

 Interestingly, Norman Jewison replaced original director Sam Peckinpah shortly after filming began.
 He described The Cincinnati Kid as his “ugly duckling” film that enabled him to transition from the light films he previously made and take on more serious films and subjects.